 Ficus abutilifolia, the large-leaved rock fig and previously F. soldanella, is a rock-splitting, deciduous shrub or small tree reaching heights from 2 m to 10 m (SA Tree List No. 63).

 It grows in the north-western reaches of South Africa from KwaZulu-Natal and the Free State to the provinces north of the Vaal River.
 Elsewhere in Africa it is found from southern Africa to Ethiopia and West Africa.

-The natural habitat is among rocks; the tree being associated with rocky spots or in woodland where it tends to emerge from hillside crevices.
-The species is not considered threatened in its habitat early in the twenty first century (Coates Palgrave, 2002; Schmidt, et al, 2002; Pooley, 1993; www.redlist.sanbi.org).
+The natural habitat is among rocks; the tree being associated with rocky spots or woodland where it tends to emerge from hillside crevices.
+The species is not considered to be threatened in its habitat early in the twenty first century (Coates Palgrave, 2002; Schmidt, et al, 2002; Pooley, 1993; www.redlist.sanbi.org).